Labor Leadership Undergraduate Certificate

 -

-Students must complete 6 credit hours of upper division (3000 or 4000 level) level courses.
+Students must complete six credit hours of upper division (3000 or above) courses.

 -

-Students must earn a minimum grade of C (2.0) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 2.0.
-All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+Students must earn a minimum grade of C (2.0) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 2.0.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 -